Chinese Progressive Association (Boston): Membership and activities

 In order to become a member of the Chinese Progressive Association, a basic form must be completed.
 The document asks for contact information, as well as preference on activities.
 Also, interested parties are asked to list their favorite films and their availability for meeting with other members.

 The CPA organizes a variety of activities for its members including community services such as assistance with tax forms and immigration documents.
 An emphasis is placed on seamlessly assimilating members into American culture.
 Also, the organization offers its members an opportunity to become involved in community issues such as the displacement and retraining of garment workers.
 Additionally, many recreational activities are offered including the celebration of film and theatrical performances from China.
 The goal of this wide range of activities is for Chinese immigrants to feel as though they are equal members of American society while still maintaining the ethnic identity of their heritage.

-The CPA holds joint events with the PRC government.